 Focus Area: Habitat Connectivity

 Habitat connectivity is another growing concern in Mexico.
-Jorge said, “One of the main challenges is fragmentation caused by the expansion of urban centers” but that wildlife corridors and connectivity initiatives are becoming more common.
+Calderon said, “One of the main challenges is fragmentation caused by the expansion of urban centers,” but that wildlife corridors and connectivity initiatives are becoming more common.
 The U.S.–Mexico border is also host to many biodiversity hotspots, and parts of Mexico provide important overwintering habitat for species like the monarch butterfly, underscoring the needs for organizations in the two countries to work together.
 By sharing ideas, talents and resources, WHC and TEL are ready to heed this call.

 For more information on the TEL and WHC partnership, please contact: